 Bringing Ideas to life

-The Biomimicry Launchpad is the world’s only accelerator program that supports early-stage entrepreneurs working to bring nature-inspired solutions to market.
+The Biomimicry Launchpad is the world’s only accelerator program that supports early-stage entrepreneurs working to bring nature-inspired climate change solutions to market.

 We need proven, focused, regional solutions to address global social and environmental issues, like those in the United Nations’ Sustainable Development Goals.
 Biomimicry can unlock new insights for how to develop a more resilient future for people and planet.

 The Launchpad provides entrepreneurs and changemakers with the resources they need to launch and grow successful biomimicry businesses, accelerates the development and commercialization of biomimicry innovations, and helps create the next generation of sustainable entrepreneurs.
-Each year, Launchpad teams are eligible to compete for the $100,000 Ray of Hope Prize®, sponsored by the Ray C. Anderson Foundation.
+Each year, Launchpad teams are eligible to compete for the $100,000 Ray of Hope Prize®, sponsored by the Ray C. Anderson Foundation, a $25,000 second prize, and additional cash prizes.

 Applications for 2018 are now closed, but you can sign up below to be notified when the next application round opens.